SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The failable initializer for ``CartItem`` starts by delegating up to the ``init(name:)`` initializer from its superclass, ``Product``.
-This satisfies the requirement that a failable initializer must always perform initializer delegation before returning ``nil`` itself.
+This satisfies the requirement that a failable initializer must always perform initializer delegation before triggering an initialization failure.

 If superclass initialization fails because of an empty ``name`` value, the entire initialization process fails immediately